2164 The Enablement Requirement [R-11.2013]

 III.
 AFFIDAVIT PRACTICE (37 CFR 1.132)

-It should be noted also that it is not opinion evidence directed to the ultimate legal question of enablement, but rather factual evidence directed to the amount of time and effort and level of knowledge required for the practice of the invention from the disclosure alone which can be expected to rebut a prima facie case of nonenablement.
+Factual evidence directed to the amount of time and effort and level of knowledge required for the practice of the invention from the disclosure, and knowledge in the art can be expected to rebut a prima facie case of nonenablement, but not opinion evidence directed to the ultimate legal question of enablement.
 See Hirschfield, 462 F. Supp. at 143, 200 USPQ at 281.
-It has also been held that where an inventor described the problem to be solved to an affiant, thus enabling the affiant to generate a computer program to solve the problem, such an affidavit failed to demonstrate that the application alone would have taught a person of ordinary skill in the art how to make and use the claimed invention.
+Where an affidavit shows that an inventor described the problem to be solved to an affiant, which then enabled the affiant to generate a computer program to solve the problem, such an affidavit will fail to demonstrate that the application alone would have taught a person of ordinary skill in the art how to make and use the claimed invention.
 See In re Brown, 477 F.2d at 951, 177 USPQ at 695.
-The Court indicated that it was not factually established that the applicant did not convey to the affiant vital and additional information in their several meetings in addition to that set out in the application.
-Also of significance for an affidavit to be relevant to the determination of enablement is that it must be probative of the level of skill of the routineer in the art as of the time the applicant filed his application.
+In Brown, the court indicated that it had not been factually established that the applicant had not conveyed to the affiant vital and additional information in their several meetings in addition to that set out in the application.
+For an affidavit to be relevant to the determination of enablement, it must be probative of the level of skill of the personal of ordinary skill in the art as of the time the applicant filed his application.
 See In re Gunn, 537 F.2d 1123, 1128, 190 USPQ 402, 406 (CCPA 1976).
 In that case, each of the affiants stated what was known at the time he executed the affidavit, and not what was known at the time the applicant filed his application.

 IV.
 REFERENCING PRIOR ART DOCUMENTS